kstarikov/soft-eng-interview-prep/topics/system-architecture-examples.md

 - Factor in plural form, present/past tenses, etc.
 - Sort by score, descending.

+# Spell checker (another version)
+   - generate a table of word mistakes based on Levenshtein distance
+   - Typing errors model: often spelling mistakes are a result of typing errors.
+Typing errors can be modeled based on keyboard layouts.
+   - Phonetic modeling: map the text to phonemes and then find all the words that map to the same phonetic sequence
+   - history of refinements: users first enter a misspelled word and then correct it giving data for spelling correction
+   - stemming (includes stemming of the query) (Porter Stemmer for English, for example)

 ## Search Engine

 - Separate the system to different parts: